 I love booze in food.
 Bailey’s Chocolate Mousse, Kahlua Mini Cheesecakes – wine in and with everything… so this pork tenderloin is no exception.
-It’s very simple, but fancy enough to serve to company.
-This uses an Irish Whisky (no e in Whisky for the Irish), but you could sub in a bourbon, or another kind of whiskey/whisky if you wanted to.
-I love that it is done in just 45 minutes, and most of that time is hands off!
+It’s very simple but fancy enough to serve to company.
+This uses an Irish Whisky (no e in Whisky for the Irish), but you could sub in bourbon, or another kind of whiskey/whiskey if you wanted to.
+I love that it is done in just 45 minutes, and most of that time is hands-off!

 What to serve with this Whisky Glazed Pork Tenderloin?

 My whole family likes this – I serve it with mashed potatoes and steamed veggies, or roasted potatoes (in winter), or even baked potatoes and a salad in summer.
 Polenta, pasta, rice or couscous are all good sides too!

 If you’ve never made a pork tenderloin for your family before, this is a great recipe to get started with.
 Enjoy!